3D printing for architects and the architecture industry

 No matter what type of architectural model you want to 3D print, the first step will be to have a 3D model of the building on your computer.

-Some architecture software already offer 3D printing features.
+Some architecture software already offer 3D printing capacities.

 However, some specific 3D printing features are not yet available in all 3D design software (colors and textures for instance).